 This course will provide the student with the basic concepts of patient care, including consideration for the physical and psychological needs of the patient and family.
 Routine and emergency patient care procedures will be described, as well as infection control procedures utilizing standard precautions.
 The role of the radiographer in patient education will be identified.
 Two hours lecture and two hours lab each week.
-Credit, three semester hours.
+Credit, three semester hours including the responsibilities of the radiographer for patients, personnel and the public.
+Radiation health and safety requirements of federal and state regulatory agencies, accreditation agencies, and health care organizations are incorporated.
+Two hours lecture each week.
+Credit, two semester hours.